 DAY 4.
 GRÍMSEY ISLAND - STRANDIR REGION - NORTH ICELAND

-The day begins with a private boat ride to the Puffin Island in the early morning for good and soft morning light with the birds.
-We leave Strandir region around noon and head to North Iceland with various stops along the way.
+We leave Strandir region and head to North Iceland with various stops along the way by the coastal line.
 Overnight in Blönduós at the charming Ölduslod guesthouse which is famous for their adventure culinary.

 DAY 5.
 INTO MID HIGHLANDS AND KERLINGAFJÖLL

 After a hearty breakfast we take the highland route from north to south Iceland focusing on Kerlingafjöll Mountains which are our main theme today as well as Gýgjarfoss waterfall.
 Kerlingarfjöll are known for its colourful canyons and steamy hot springs.
 Truly a photographer’s spot.
 Overnight at hotel close to Geysir hot spring area.

 We do a very early morning shoot at the famous spouting hot spring Strokkur, well before the crowds arrive.
 Its fun to photograph the blue bulb that forms split second before it spouts up in the air.

 GJáin (the Gorge) with its small waterfalls and the majestic Háifoss waterfall are on today’s schedule along with other places.
 Accommodation highland Hotel Hrauneyjar where we stay for the next two nights.

 Early morning shoot into the Fishing lakes area.
 Midday rest.
 Afternoon tour into Landmannalaugar.
 Accommodation at Hotel Hrauneyjareyjar.

 DAY 8.
 TO HRIFUNES VIA HIGHLAND ROAD.
 LANGISJÓR LAKE IN VATNAJ0KULL NATIONAL PARK